alizurd/airline_loyalty/index.md

 ## Recommendations

-The good news is we can now predict who's likely to churn before they do.
+Because of our model, we can predict who's likely to churn before they do.
 High-risk members can be sent targeted offers that can remind them to use their points and provide additional promotions to help them utilize the benefits of the program!

 # Visualizations